slimandslam/schwab-client-js/README.md

 **Schwab uses three-legged OAuth** for authentication.
 The details are on [developer.schwab.com here](https://developer.schwab.com/user-guides/get-started/authenticate-with-oauth) and [here](https://developer.schwab.com/products/trader-api--individual/details/documentation/Retail%20Trader%20API%20Production).

 1. Create a `.env` file at the root of your project and add the App Key and Secret from developer.schwab.com.
-If your callback URL is anything besides `https://127.0.0.1` (for example, you added a port number), also add it to your .env file like this:
+Also add your callback URL to your .env file like this:

 ```
 SCHWAB_CALLBACK_URL=https://127.0.0.1:5556